1027565/InstrumentationCallbacks/README.md

 + User-mode kernel callbacks (such as those used by WIN32K)
 + Initialization of new user-mode threads

 The library's only dependency is NTDLL, so it can be run natively.
-It is currently only compatible with x86-64 (AMD64).
+It is currently only compatible with the x86-64 architecture.

 ## Credits
 + [instrumentation_callbacks](https://github.com/Deputation/instrumentation_callbacks) ([Deputation](https://github.com/Deputation))